24th–26th of October 2017, Tampere Hall, programme

 Keynote 4: Architect P. Michael Pelken, University of Cambridge, P+ Consulting, England: Innovation Strategies for the Built Environment in Research, Practice, and Teaching

-You can see the pictures here.
+Here you can see the pictures of the event.